How do I choose a course learning pathway?

 The Mapped Out Journey: You can take as long as you like to explore the course and complete any of the learning activities.
 Remember, you need to participate in conversations, complete knowledge checks, and submit evidence of learning exercises if you want to earn a course badge.

-The SUNY OER Services Community Course Cohort: Each cohort is scheduled to last 2 weeks.
+The SUNY OER Services Community Course Cohort: When offered, a facilitated cohort is scheduled to last 2 weeks.
 Over the course of those two weeks, expect to spend approximately one hour a day (or 10 hours total) exploring content, participating in conversations, and completing learning activities.

 The Bespoke Group Cohort: The course content, discussion questions, and knowledge checks are openly licensed under a Creative Commons CC BY license, and available in Pressbooks as a Lumen Course for integration into an LMS.
 If your campus is hosting a Bespoke Group Cohort, they will determine the duration of the course, and any learning pathway options available.